geoffharcourt/greenmonster/README.markdown

 Migrations (ALPHA)
 ------------------

 WARNING: THIS FEATURE IS UNDER DEVELOPMENT.
 USE AT YOUR OWN RISK.
+ANOTHER WARNING: Using migrations on alpha/beta/pre versions of Greenmonster may not be compatible with formal releases that come later.

 If you use ActiveRecord, Greenmonster provides a generator that can generate tables for Greenmonster data.
 Add Greenmonster to your Gemfile:
 ```ruby